 A Program on the JD-Xi is essentially like a "Performance" on an older synth: the Program stores your Effects settings, as well as pointers to which Digital, Analog, and Drum parts will be loaded from the JD-Xi's memory.
 So, when you save a Performance, you're only storing these settings.
 You're not storing copies of the actual Digital, Analog, and Drum parts as well.

-In the Parts editor at the bottom of the Program editor, when you select a Part, you're just telling the JD-Xi to load the sound that is stored in that memory location.
+In the Parts editors of the Program editor, when you select a Part, you're just telling the JD-Xi to load the sound that is stored in that memory location.
 The names you see in the dropdowns for selecting parts in Patch Base are based off of the latest data you loaded in the Bank editors of Patch Base.
 So if you haven't fetched the banks from the JD-Xi, those names won't be correct in the dropdowns.